 What Is High Frequency in Metal Detecting?

-Why High Frequency Matters
+Why High Frequency Matters for Gold and Small Targets

-1. Extreme Sensitivity to Small Targets
+Extreme Sensitivity to Small Targets

 High frequencies are especially sensitive to tiny, low-conductive metals such as:

-Fine gold nuggets
+- Fine gold nuggets (even sub-gram pickers)

-Small gold chains or earrings
+- Small gold chains or earrings

-Tiny lead relics
+- Tiny lead relics

-Thin hammered coins
+- Thin hammered coins

 While lower frequencies are better at punching deep into the soil, they often miss these small or irregularly shaped targets.
 A high-frequency signal increases your odds of picking them up—even in trashy or mineralized areas.

-2. Better Detection of Low-Conductive Metals
+Better Detection of Low-Conductive Metals

 Metals like gold and lead have lower conductivity than silver or copper.
 High frequencies respond more strongly to these materials, making them ideal for:

-Gold prospecting
+- Gold prospecting in mineralized ground

-Detecting natural gold in mineralized ground
+- Detecting natural gold in black sand environments

-Recovering historical relics like musket balls or buckshot
+- Recovering historical relics like musket balls or buckshot

 Even in coin shooting scenarios, the high-frequency range may pick up thin or worn coins that mid-range frequencies might miss.

-3. Enhanced Performance in Iron-Contaminated Sites
+Enhanced Performance in Iron-Contaminated Sites

-4. Precision in Target ID at Shallow Depths
+Precision in Target ID at Shallow Depths

 High-frequency operation enhances the accuracy of target identification on shallow targets, particularly when paired with modern processing algorithms.
 If you're scanning a site where precision and surgical target recovery matter, high frequency gives you better data to dig confidently.